 Aim to go above and beyond the contract — not with hours, but with the unpromised details.
 These are especially important when you can’t see your customers face-to-face, so make an extra effort to reach out online, over the phone or with a thoughtful note in the mail.

 - Referral-based marketing generates 3-5x higher conversion rates than any other marketing channel.

 - Consumers rely on word of mouth 2x to 10x more than paid media, according to the Boston Consulting Group.

 Let’s turn the tables for a second and think about this from the perspective of a buyer.
 When you’re looking for a particular service or product, what do you turn to first — even before Google?

 If you’re looking for a home builder for your renovation and you know a friend recently did the same, you’re going to reach out to them to get their advice and recommendation on who you should work with.
 What you may not realize is that 78% of people trust online reviews as much as personal recommendations.

 Luckily, there is an art behind encouraging referrals and reviews from your customers.
 You need a process.
 This is a deliberate, systematic way of getting people to spread the news about how great you are.

-There are good times and bad times to ask for reviews, referrals and introductions.
-With the right timing, you should be able to get great results from all three.
+There are good times and bad times to ask for reviews and referrals.
+With the right timing, you should be able to get great results from both.

-2019 has shaped out to have less of a need to reevaluate what channels you market through; what’s more important is diving into how to utilize those channels more effectively and how to leverage them to achieve the best returns for your business.
+In 2020, you’ll have less of a need to reevaluate what channels you market through and more of a need to dive into how to use those channels more effectively and how to leverage them to achieve the best returns for your business.